AadamHaq/Reinforcement-Learning-Dissertation/Code/ReadMe.md

   ![equation](https://latex.codecogs.com/svg.image?%5Cmathcal%7BL%7D=(Q_%7B%5Ctext%7Bnew%7D%7D-Q_%7B%5Ctext%7Bpred%7D%7D)%5E2)

   Using this loss function, the neural network is updated using back propagation using gradient descent methods.

+When saving all of the files in a location, the code is run by loading the terminal (I used the anaconda terminal) and ensuring all the packages are installed (NumPy, Matplotlib, Pygame and Pytorch are the main ones).
+A quick runthrough is:
+  - Load the folder by using `cd directory`
+  - Activate the pygame environment using `conda activate pygame_env`
+  - Run the code by using `python agent.py`

 The original article that assisted can be found [here](https://medium.com/@nancy.q.zhou/teaching-an-ai-to-play-the-snake-game-using-reinforcement-learning-6d2a6e8f3b1c) although, I believe this is based on a YouTube video that can be found [here](https://www.youtube.com/watch?v=L8ypSXwyBds&t=1010s) as credited in the initial article.